-A family from the Midlands saved more than £30,000 on building fees with a clever room swap tip, turning a ‘too big’ living room into their dream kitchen.
+If you're thinking about extending, it could be worth taking a step back and seeing if you can change the layout of your home instead, as this couple from the Midlands have proved.
+The pair saved more than £30,000 on building fees with a clever room swap tip, turning a ‘too big’ living room into their dream open-plan kitchen.

-Laura Crombie and her husband Rian, who live in a village in Worcestershire with their toddler, Sophie, 3, were planning to add a kitchen extension to their new house but were put off by the costs.
+A year later, they have put a snug where the old kitchen used to be.
+Laura Crombie and her husband Rian, who live in a village in Worcestershire with their daughter Sophie, and baby Amelia, had originally planned to extend out, but they were put off by just how much an extension costs.
 And now they’re sharing their tips on changing rooms to inspire others to do the same.

-‘Our old kitchen was quite small and separate from the rest of the house, which was a nightmare with a toddler – she’d be climbing the walls in another room while I was cooking and I couldn’t see what she was up to,’ explains Laura.
+When they moved in just over two years ago, the existing kitchen was quite small and separate from the rest of the house.
+'This was a nightmare with a toddler,' Laura recalls.
+Sophie, now 4, would be climbing the walls in another room while Laura was cooking and she couldn’t see what she was up to.

-‘We got a couple of quotes for an extension but we couldn’t afford £30,000 of building work, as well as a new kitchen, flooring and all the finishing touches we wanted.’
+‘We got a couple of quotes for a kitchen extension but we couldn’t afford £30,000 of building work, as well as a new kitchen, flooring and all the finishing touches we wanted.’

 ‘As soon as she showed me the plans I knew it was perfect,’ adds Rian.
 ‘We wanted to save as much money as we could so we started researching what we could do ourselves.’